Ewen2015/GossipCat/docs/source/tutorial.rst

 Time Window
 ~~~~~~~~~~~

 Different than the dog-cat classification, most machine learning projects in business are related to time.
 We would like to predict or forecast something, of course in the future.
-So we should take the time into consideration when we design training and test datasets.
+So we should take the time into consideration when we design training datasets.
 Here comes the **Time Window**.

 There are two major approaches: the **sliding window** approach and the **expanding window** approach.
 (Source: `Uber Engineering <https://www.uber.com/blog/forecasting-introduction/>`_ )